-We have posted some fun activities on our Facebook page.
-You can check out these videos to learn how to make a fun fall craft or tasty pumpkin treats.
+Check out some fun activities on our Facebook page.
+In these videos, our Program Managers will show you how to make a fun fall craft and tasty pumpkin treats.

-Let’s Make Origami Pumpkins – This origami craft is perfect for both adults and children: it starts out as mental challenge then, once you’ve mastered the folds, is a relaxing activity.
+Let’s Make Origami Pumpkins – This origami craft is perfect for both adults and children!
+It starts out as mental challenge, then, once you’ve mastered the folds, is a relaxing activity.
 Make several pumpkins to create a garland to decorate your house just in time for cooler weather!
-This craft only requires a few supplies that you might already have at home: paper (you don’t need origami paper, but thinner paper is easiest to work with), scissors, glue or tape, and string if you want to make a garland.
+This craft only requires a few supplies that you probably already have at home: paper (you don’t need origami paper, but thinner paper is easiest to work with), scissors, glue or tape, and string.

 3. Neighborhood Scavenger Hunt

 Instead of going door-to-door to trick-or-treat, take a walk through your neighborhood – or you can drive – and do a Halloween scavenger hunt.
-You can sit down and write out what you expect or want to find and look for those items, or you can print a Neighborhood Scavenger Hunt that you find online!
+Sit down with your family and write out what you expect or want to find and look for those items.
+Alternatively, you can print a Neighborhood Scavenger Hunt online!